Women’s Guild Game Night & Social

 Prime Diners: A NEW Senior Fellowship Ministry

 Seniors, Join Us for Lunch!
 Make new friends and help build community among parish seniors.
 Prime Diners meets on the third Monday of each month for a shared meal and socializing.
 There’s a seat at the table for YOU!
+(Summer hiatus: June-July-August).

 Hungry for the company of fellow seniors?
 Want to get to know more people at Mary Our Queen?
-Join our next Prime Diners gathering from 11:30 a.m. to 1:30 p.m. on the dates below:
+Join our next Prime Diners gathering from 11:30 a.m. to 1:30 p.m. on the dates below.

 11:30 am-1:30 pm